port-labs/port-docs/docs/guides/all/automatically-approve-action-using-automation.md

 - Permissions to create and edit self service actions and automations
 - A basic understanding of JSON and JQ expressions

-## Creating the Self-Service Action
+## Creating the self service action

-Let's start by creating a Self-Service Action for requesting permissions:
+Let's start by creating a self service action for requesting permissions:

 1. Navigate to the **Self-Service** section in your Port dashboard.
 2. Click on "+ Action" to create a new SSA.